SudhiSumesh/NodeMailer/README.md

  * Table

-Endpoint	 Method	  Description
+Endpoint	 Method	  Description<br>
-/register	  POST	   Registers a new user.
+/register	  POST	   Registers a new user.<br>
-/login	      POST	    Logs in a user.
+/login	      POST	    Logs in a user.<br>
-/token	      POST	    Creates a JWT token.
+/token	      POST	    Creates a JWT token.<br>
-/forgotpassword	  POST	    Sends an email to the user.
+/forgotpassword	  POST	    Sends an email to the user.<br>
 /vaildate	POST	Resets the user’s password.

 ### Contributing